katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 Limitations
 ```````````
 Due to the design of the WinRM protocol , there are a few limitations
-when using WinRM that can cause issues when creating playbooks for Ansible.
+when using WinRM that can cause issues when creating playbooks for Assible.
 These include:

 * Credentials are not delegated for most authentication types, which causes